 Furthermore, there are an equal number of tickets for Peruvians and CAN residents; from Latino nations, totaling over 4400 tourists into Machu Picchu’s main entry every day.

 Does Machu Picchu have a No-fly Zone?

-Yes, Machu Picchu has No-fly Zonebut one can fly a drone under strict permissions of the Ministerio de Transportes y Comunicaciones (ministry of transport and communication) MTC Furthermore, the name Machu Picchu means “Old Peak” but recent studies have concluded that its original name during Incan times could have been Huayna Picchu (young mountain) or simply ‘Picchu’ (mountain, jungle).
+Yes, Machu Picchu has a No-fly Zonebut one can fly a drone under strict permissions of the Ministerio de Transportes y Comunicaciones (Ministry of Transport and Communication) MTC Furthermore, the name Machu Picchu means “Old Peak” but recent studies have concluded that its original name during Incan times could have been Huayna Picchu (young mountain) or simply ‘Picchu’ (mountain, jungle).

 Is Machu Picchu under danger?

 Yes, Machu Picchu is under threat.
-There are many dangers that lurk around Machu Picchu, including excessive tourism, which is particularly harmful to the fragile site; the production of solid waste, unsustainable high agricultural practices; grazing and wild fires, erosion, mudslides, resource extraction, and the emergence of exotic plants.
-In September 1997, Machu Picchu was under threat from a massive bush fire, which prompted firefighters to pump water to the forest that surrounded the site in order to keep the fire from damaging the ruins.
+There are many dangers that lurk around Machu Picchu, including excessive tourism, which is particularly harmful to the fragile site; the production of solid waste, unsustainable high agricultural practices; grazing and wildfires, erosion, mudslides, resource extraction, and the emergence of exotic plants.
+In September 1997, Machu Picchu was threatened by a massive bushfire, which prompted firefighters to pump water to the forest surrounding the site to keep the fire from damaging the ruins.
 This is a concrete example of the dangers that exist in Machu Picchu.
 Another concrete example of the threats that occurred in Machu Picchu is the event in January 2020, in which ladies from Argentina, Chile, Brazil, and France were captured trespassing onto the site illegally and breaking a stone wall in the ruin’s sanctuary; Temple of the Sun.